-NDC 60951-712-70 Store at 20° to 25°C (68° to 77°F).
-[See USP Controlled Room
+Store at 20° to 25°C (68° to 77°F) [see USP Controlled Room Temperature].

-Dispense in a tight, light-resistant container as defined in the USP, with a child-resistant closure (as required).
+DISPENSE in a tight, light-resistant container as defined in the USP, with a child-resistant closure (as required).

-Qualitest Pharmaceuticals Huntsville, AL 35811
+Manufactured for: QUALITEST PHARMACEUTICALS Huntsville, AL 35811